Christmas eye: Research

 There is currently no new research on Christmas Eye, but there have been many new cases of Christmas Eye which were largely seen in 2008.
 In December of 2019, Robert Holloway (BScOptom) revisited the condition of Christmas Eye in the publication of Optometry Australia.
 He indicated that he had encountered three cases where there had been a localized area of stromal thinning.
-The corneal response to the treatment appears to be as expected until the four-day mark where the corneal inflammation and oedema seem to remain.
-As the inflammation is reduced, the stroma appears to be thin and the corneal topography changes to show an area of depression.
-Due to this, it leads to a vision disruption.
+The corneal response to the treatment appears to be as expected until the four-day mark, where the corneal inflammation and oedema seem to remain.
+As the inflammation is reduced, the stroma appears to be thin, and the corneal topography changes to show an area of depression.
+Due to this leads to a vision disruption.

-In addition to this, he also came across another patient that experienced the development of a disc-shape intrastromal corneal scar.
+In addition to this, he also came across another patient who experienced the development of a disc-shaped intrastromal corneal scar.
 During the five-day mark he developed a disc-shaped sub-epithelial lesion with marked corneal thickening.
 Over the next six months the cornea involved proceeded to flatten and thin.
 The density of the corneal scarring also decreased.
-A year later, the lesion was still present but much less dense and the corneal thickness did become stabilized.
+A year later, the lesion was still present but much less dense and the corneal thickness had stabilized.
 Regardless of this, the lesion did cause slight blur and mild flare at night while driving.